xorbitsai/xorbits/doc/source/user_guide/deployment_slurm.rst

 2. Load the proper environment/modules.

-3. Fetch a list of available computing nodes and their IP addresses.
+3. Fetch a list of available compute nodes and their IP addresses.

-4. Launch a supervisor process in one of the nodes (called the head node).
+4. Launch a supervisor process on one of the nodes (called the head node).

-5. Launch worker processes in other worker nodes and connects them to the head node by providing the head node address.
+5. Launch worker processes on other worker nodes with the head node's address.

 6. After the underlying Xorbits cluster is ready, submit the user-specified task.